-Functional governance is the set of activities through which the parent bank's professional support/operation/service functions transfer knowledge and experience or provide services to the respective functions of the subsidiaries or directly control their operation.

-Business governance is a key element of the system, it consisting of the adoption of best practices at the group level, the promotion of operation at the expected professional level, and the provision of professional support to group members.
+Professional and functional governance is the set of activities through which the parent bank's professional support/operation/service functions transfer knowledge and experience or provide services to the respective functions of the subsidiaries or directly control their operation.
+A key element and content of the system is the sharing of best practices at the group level, the promotion of operation at the expected professional level, and the provision of professional support to group members.